-This means that things fall through the cracks, which isn’t so good for the Operations team, who is responsible for maintaining the overall IT estate.
+This means that things fall through the cracks, which isn't so good for the Operations team, which is responsible for maintaining the overall IT estate.

 Enough has fallen through the cracks that there are a lot of bugs and errors in production.
 Nothing's guaranteed to be consistent, and deployments are pretty painful - in fact, they refuse to deploy new code more than once a week because it causes so much instability.